subirvarma/GeneralCognitics/_posts/ofdm.md

 $$ x(t) = \int_{-\infty}^{\infty} X(f)e^{2\pi f t} df  $$
 $$ X(f) = \int_{-\infty}^{\infty} x(t) e^{-2\pi f t} dt $$

+Thus the Fourier Transform of an aperiodic time function $x(t)$ ia another aperiodic function $X(f)$ that exists in the frequency space.
-Hence if $x(t)$ is aperiodic, the frequencies needed to represent it is no longer form a discrete set, but instead become a continuum of frequences!
-In order to get an intuitive understanding for why this is the case, note that in the Fourier Series representation, two neighboring frequencies are separated by $\Delta f =
+Hence if $x(t)$ is aperiodic, the frequencies $f$ needed to represent it is no longer form a discrete set, but instead become a function $X(f)$ that exists over a continuum of frequences!
+In order to get an intuitive understanding for why this is the case, note that in the Fourier Series representation, two neighboring frequencies are separated by $\Delta f = {1\over T}$.
+We can convert a periodic $x(t)$ into a aperiodic function by making $T$ larger and larger, and in the limit as $T\rightarrow\infty$, we can see that the separation between adjacent frequencies in its Fourier Series representation goes to zero, which is the same as saying that the frquencies now form a continuum (also the product $nf$ approaches a finite quantity, as $n$ goes to infinity and $f$ goes to zero).

+### The Discrete Fourier Transform

+The Fourier Transform works well enough for signals that are continous in time, but we live in a digital world, and the computers that we depend on can only process discrete numbers.
+In order to enable this, a continous signal has to be discretized, and the first step in this direction was taken by by the eminent scientist Harry Nyquist, who worked in Bell Labs in the period prior to World War 2.

+## Single Carrier Modulation

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm3.png)